DOWNLOAD THE APP

 1. Strengthens thighs, knees, and ankles and improves posture.

-2. Tone your hips and abdomen and help to gain control over your muscular movements.
+2. Tone your hips and abdomen and improve agility and blood circulation.

 These 12 poses when practiced make up for one cycle of Surya Namaskar.
 Ideally, doing 12-15 cycles a day will get you all the benefits required by the body, keeping you fit and healthy for a better tomorrow.